Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!-slides.md

 ```

-- what is the state of this contract if the tx is called in an odd block number?
+- What is the state of this contract when tx is called in an odd block number?

 Notes:

-- answer: whatever it was prior to the tx:
-  - returning error variant reverts the entire tx on the call stack

 ---